Jump to ratings and reviews

 This book was an attempt to explain how textiles were responsible for making the modern world.

-While there were some interesting ideas about yarn and cloth being used as currency, for paying taxes, encouraging courier and mail delivery services, and being fundamental to the growth of complex societies and trade (clothes, sails, tents etc. ) the book fell far short of its mission.
+While there were some interesting ideas about yarn and cloth being used as currency, paying taxes, encouraging courier and mail delivery services, and being fundamental to the growth of complex societies and trade (clothes, sails, tents etc. ) the book fell far short of its mission.

 I liked some of the “sound-bytes” in the book, and some of the interesting facts – including the fact that it took 6 miles of thread to make a pair of jeans and 25 miles of thread to make a Roman toga.
 The chart of page 49 summarising the amount of time that it takes to spin a certain length of yarn was simply excellent!